cshepherd/tszm/README.md

 3-Oct-2025: Leather Goddesses is playable, some jankiness is expected, but focus is now shifting to ZMCDN which will add Sixel graphics output to the tszm.ts terminal output.

 ## Credits
-- All code by Christopher Shepherd <moi@cshepherd.fr>
+- All code by Christopher Shepherd <node@js.contractors>